 Q16.
 Would you mind sharing an instance when you disagreed with your supervisor or manager?

 Sample Answer:- I first want to say that this disagreement was resolved after a time.
 There was an instance when I had received feedback from my manager about me and the team culture.
 I commented that the feedback didn’t feel very constructive because it was short and vague.
 It felt like that my manager didn’t spend much time providing the feedback.
 I conveyed my manager politely, asked to provide feedback again, and told him that I was expecting more from him.
 Which he took positively and gave me detailed feedback, which was actually well thought and helpful.

-Later I got to know that he was overloaded with lots of work, which was the reason for giving short feedback.
+Later I got to know that he had pending workload, which was the reason for giving short feedback.
 After this incident, I understood that everyone has their own priorities, goals, and standards in this world.
 There are times when you will agree with your supervisor, and you might also disagree with them from time to time.
 In any case, you should accept that there is a high chance that someone has a different opinion from yours.
 You can try to relate to them on a human level.

 Q17.
 Show me one of your remarkable projects and explain how you did it.

 Sample Answer:- I did an incredible project on ipv6 last year.
 It was about a North American service provider which wanted to stay ahead with its competitors and start providing ipv6 services to its customers.
 When I first heard about the project, I became excited and start reading about the ipv6 technologies in depth.
 It was a brand new experience for me as I never did ipv6 project before.
 My manager helped me in providing the right resources to start and soon I became comfortable enough to talk about ipv6 benefits, use cases, and ipv4 to ipv6 transition technologies to customers.